 - Protect them from intruders (outside animals who can sneak inside for shelter)

 - Keep in mind fire safety.
 Don’t let them alone near the furnaces.

 Make sure she’s microchipped

-If your cat does roam away from home, ensuring your up-to-date contact details are stored on her microchip means she’ll easily be traced back to you.
+If your cat does roam away from home, ensure your up-to-date contact details are stored on her microchip which means that she’ll easily be traced back to you.

 Flea, tick, and worm treatments

 While parasites are more prevalent during the warmer seasons, they live in our environment all year round.
 It’s very important for your cat’s health that you continue to provide them with flea, tick, and worm medication in the winter months.
 Pet parents commonly experience outbreaks of fleas in winter, especially in homes with carpets, as indoor heating creates an ideal opportunity for the residual flea eggs and larvae in the environment to hatch and thrive.

 Don’t forget to regularly brush your cat in winter, especially if they’re of a breed that develops undercoats.
 While this thicker fur can help to insulate your cat from the cold, if you don’t help your cat to maintain it, the matting can cause your pet discomfort.
 Using a good quality brush to remove unwanted fur is an important routine to maintain in winter to ensure that your cat doesn’t develop mats or knots.
 This will also enhance the bond between you and your kitty.

 If possible, take the kind initiative to provide shelter to the homeless cats in your vicinity.
 Cats do not need a lot of space, just enough to stand and move about and protect themselves from the harsh weather.
 It is also observed that a cat in winter often relies on their mates for warmth, they create their own tight spaces within the shelter.
 Considering that, whatever small haven that you can provide them will be an act of kindness.